-The Serena Release Manager application is part of the Serena ALM suite, which is packaged as an SBM solution.
-Included in the solution are the following:
+The Serena ALM suite is packaged as a set of SBM solutions.
+Included in the solutions are the following:

-- Process apps for Serena ALM
+- Process apps for each solution

 - Runtime configuration information

 - Reports

-- Notifications

-- Auxiliary table information
+- Notifications - Auxiliary table information

 The following procedures are included to guide you through the Serena Release Manager-specific configuration process.
-For complete documentation on process apps, see the Serena Business Manager SBM Application Repository Guide.
+For complete documentation on process apps, see the Serena Business Manager Application Repository Guide.